How to prevent car theft

 Keep valuables out of sight

-If you must leave possessions in the car, hide things in the boot or glovebox.
+If you have to leave possessions in the car, hide things in the boot or glovebox.

 How do thieves mark cars to steal?